jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 Note: This stack requires a minimum configuration of
 * 2 Nodes at the $10/month plan (2GB memory / 1 vCPU)
 * 1 $10/month DigitalOcean Load Balancer

+**Please tear all infrastructure at the end of this tutorial or you will incur a cost at the end of the month !!!

 ### Prometheus
 ![logo_prom](https://user-images.githubusercontent.com/18049790/64942965-faa02900-d859-11e9-8f2b-730b9851c763.png)